nix-community/nixvim/README.md

 let
   nixvim = import (builtins.fetchGit {
     url = "https://github.com/nix-community/nixvim";
-    # If you are not running an unstable channel of nixpkgs, select the corresponding branch of nixvim.
+    # If you are not running an unstable channel of nixpkgs, select the corresponding branch of Nixvim.
     # ref = "nixos-25.05";
   });
 in